Transipedia/Annotate-contigs/README.md

 - **input_file**: Path to the file containing sequences to annotate. (tsv/csv, gz or not)
 - **map_to**: A list of species/organisms on which the tool will try to map your sequences.
 Mapping is sequential and substractive, meaning if a sequence is mapped on the first organism of the list, we won't try to map it on the second, etc...
 - EITHER **[organism]_fasta & [organism]_gff** : Paths to fasta.gz and gtf.gz* (respectively) used to build the index of said organism, if it's the first time you use the tool with this organism.
 Exemples of such files for a human genome annotation are available in toy/references.
-- OR **[organism]_index**: Path to built index of said organism, if you already used the tool once with this organism.
+- OR **[organism]_index**: Path to built index using **STAR** of said organism, if you already used the tool once with this organism.
+- **[organism]_minimap2_index**: Path to built index using **Minimap2** of said organism, if you already used the tool once with this organism.
+- **preset**: Presets adjust various internal parameters of Minimap2, such as k-mer size, scoring schemes, and alignment heuristics, to optimize performance and accuracy for specific data types and applications.
+The default preset in the pipeline is "map-ont", but you can change it to other presets listed here: https://lh3.github.io/minimap2/minimap2.html#8

 ### *About the GTF
 Only the "exon" features of the GTF file will be used.
 In order for the program to run properly, the mandatory attributes (column 9) are : "gene_id", "transcript_id", "gene_type".